 D. Other individuals who are deemed by the Chairperson to have important contributions to make to the Council may be appointed as ex-officio members.
 Those individuals may participate in the meetings but they may not make motions or vote on matters before the Council.

 A. Government agencies and the protection and advocacy agency shall be represented on the Council by the Director of the respective agency or the Director's designee.
 Only one individual per agency may serve as a designee and must be specified in writing by the Director of that agency in advance.
+Designees shall have sufficient authority to engage in policy planning and implementation on behalf of the department, agency, or program they are designated to represent.

-D. The Council shall, on an annual basis, solicit nominations and make recommendations to the Governor for appointments to the Council.
+C. The Council shall, on an annual basis, solicit nominations and make recommendations to the Governor for appointments to the Council.
 The Council shall disseminate statewide a request for nominations to people with disabilities, families, advocacy organizations, service providers and other interested parties.

-E. The Council shall seek to develop and maintain a membership that:
+D. The Council shall seek to develop and maintain a membership that:

 (1) is comprised of individuals who have shown a commitment to the independence, productivity, integration and inclusion of people with developmental disabilities;